What happened to killer Ben Field after 'The Sixth Commandment' and where is he now?

 What did Ben Field do?

 Ben Field tricked teacher Farquhar into believing that he was in love with him in order to become the beneficiary of his will.
-He killed the 69-year-old in 2015, framing it to look like he had died from alcohol poisioning.
+He killed the 69-year-old in 2015, his death originally believed to be from alcohol poisoning.
+However, an autopsy later revealed he’d been suffocated.

-Field then got into a relationship with Peter’s neighbour, Ann Moore-Martin, and tried to do the same to her.
+Field then got into a relationship with Peter’s neighbour, retired headmistress Ann Moore-Martin, and tried to do the same to her.

+Moore-Martin died of natural causes in 2017.
+While field was accused of plotting to kill the 83-year-old, he was found not guilty

 The BBC said that The Sixth Commandment “explores the way in which both Peter and Ann were manipulated by Field, capturing the extreme gaslighting, the gripping police investigation and the high-profile trial, while poignantly highlighting the devastating effect of isolation and loneliness, as Field closed in on them.